aashish4533/BloomBook/frontend/src/CELEBRATION.md

 ## 🌟 Final Thoughts

-BookOra started as an ambitious vision: a book marketplace that's more than just transactions.
+BookBloom started as an ambitious vision: a book marketplace that's more than just transactions.
 It's a platform where readers connect, communities thrive, and books find new homes.

 **Today, that vision is reality.**

-With 50+ components, 7,000+ lines of code, and comprehensive features across marketplace, communities, and messaging, BookOra is ready to serve book lovers everywhere.
+With 50+ components, 7,000+ lines of code, and comprehensive features across marketplace, communities, and messaging, BookBloom is ready to serve book lovers everywhere.

 The foundation is solid.
 The features are complete.
 The design is beautiful.
 The documentation is thorough.